On the equivalence between moderate growth-type conditions in the weight matrix setting II: Preparatory results

 \enddemo

 The second consequence is the following result:

-\begin{theorem} Let $\mathbf{M}$ be a given log-convex sequence such that $M_0=1$ and satisfying \eqref{genmg}.
+\begin{theorem} Let $\mathbf{M}$ be a given log-convex sequence such that $M_0=1$ and satisfying \eqref{genmg} for some $d\in\NN_{>0}$.
 Then any log-convex sequence $\mathbf{N}$ being equivalent to $\mathbf{M}$ (and with $N_0=1$) has \eqref{genmg} too; i.e. \eqref{genmg} is preserved under equivalence of log-convex sequences.

-Indeed, if $\mathbf{M}$ satisfies \eqref{genmg} with $a$, then for (any) equivalent log-convex $\mathbf{N}$ we can choose $2a$. \end{theorem}
+Indeed, if $\mathbf{M}$ satisfies \eqref{genmg} with $d$, then for any equivalent log-convex $\mathbf{N}$ we can choose $2d$. \end{theorem}